 What do you do when you feel better following a low FODMAP diet?
 Re-introduce FODMAPs!
 While this may sound illogical, it is important for a number of reasons, first and foremost to ensure your diet is minimally restrictive, while still providing adequate symptom control.
-Read on for a simple guide to the 3 phases of a low FODMAP diet.
+Read on for a simple guide to the 3 phases of the Monash University Low FODMAP Diet™.

 Step 1.
 Low FODMAP